 On Wednesday evenings from Mid-January, the piste of Les Masques opens to ski tourers until 10.00 pm – the latest time to head back down.
 The restaurant at Pas-de-Maimbré is open until 8.30 pm; reservations obligatory for diners.

-At La Tzoumaz, ski tourers and snowshoeing enthusiasts can take advantage of the opening of the Savoleyres sector on Wednesday evenings.
+At La Tzoumaz, ski tourers can take advantage of the opening of the Savoleyres sector on Wednesday evenings.
 The Savoleyres restaurant stays open until 9 pm.